AKIHABARA

 Test Early & Refine

-I presented participants with tasks matching the key function for the business: Use the app to purchase coins for the arcade game.
+I tested my low fidelity prototype through a moderated usability test with 5 participants with tasks matching the key function for the business: Use the app to purchase coins for the arcade game.

 After the studies, I used an affinity diagram to reveal a couple of patterns, those being:

-I tested my low fidelity prototype through a moderated usability test with 5 participants to observe how users naturally behave while using the coin & tap-to-play function.
+I tested my low fidelity prototype through a moderated usability test with 5 participants with tasks matching the key function for the business: Use the app to purchase coins for the arcade game.

-I presented participants with tasks matching the key function for the business: Use the app to purchase coins for the arcade game.
+I tested my low fidelity prototype through a moderated usability test with 5 participants to with tasks matching the key function for the business: Use the app to purchase coins for the arcade game.

 After the studies, I used an affinity diagram to reveal a couple of patterns, those being: